 Why Apply CSS to Specific Page or Post

 Adding CSS to specific pages and posts is very useful if you are building or designing a website.
-CSS is generally used to customize the visual appearance of the website.
-So, using CSS on your website overall can be very helpful in presenting your web pages exactly how you want them to appear for your website visitors.
+CSS is generally used to customize a website’s visual appearance.
+Using CSS on your website can help you present your pages exactly as you want them to appear to visitors.

 A particular page or post type might need a unique design compared to other pages or posts on your website.
 In this case, one of your best options is to apply CSS to the specific page or the post.
-These pages or posts are usually added to the menus of your website.
+These pages or posts are usually added to your website’s menus.
 However, they can also include other unique pages and posts like the shop page, product page, or even the home page.

-For example, even we at QuadLayers have used CSS on specific pages like Portfolio and About to differentiate them from other pages or post types.
+For example, even we at QuadLayers have used CSS on specific pages, such as Portfolio and About, to differentiate them from other pages or post types.
 Now, without further ado, let’s move on with the process.

 How to Apply CSS on Specific Page or Post

 You can apply CSS on a specific page or a post in various ways.
-But, here are the 3 most common ones:
+But, here are the three most common ones:

 - Using the HTML id or class